sailfishos-mirror/wayland-protocols/README.md

 ## Promoting a protocol from experimental

-The author of an experimental protocol can request that it be promoted at any point when it meets the requirements for `staging/`.
+The author of an experimental protocol can request that it be promoted at any point when it meets the requirements for the staging phase.
 At such time, the namespace prefix should be determined, and then the protocol should be renamed and merged into the appropriate directory, deleting the `experimental/` entry.